PRP for Hair Before and After: How It Feels, Week by Week

 What’s Before PRP for Hair Treatment?

 Your journey to fuller hair with PRP hair treatment begins with initial consultations.
-Your dermatologist or trichologist will physically examine the scalp.
-They will check for the signs of a healthy scalp and assess the pattern of hair loss.
+Your dermatologist or trichologist will physically examine the scalp and check if it meets the baseline requirements.
+They will check for the signs of a healthy scalp and assess the pattern of hair loss to verify if you meet the baseline requirements.
 PRP relies on the same technology irrespective of gender.
 While PRP for hair before and after women and PRP hair before and after men may seem just like an injection, they are quite different.
 It's typically because the pattern of hair loss in women varies significantly from that in men.
 Men typically experience hair loss beginning in the crown area, progressing to the center, or starting with a receding hairline that then deepens into the center.
 In women, the pattern of hair loss begins with a widening or thinning of the part.
 More severe hair loss in women typically presents with a sparse appearance of hair in the center of the scalp, often accompanied by a thinning of the hairline.
+Check out the hair transformation photos before making your clinic choice.

 Male and female pattern baldness